DJC-00/TCG_Project/README.md

 MySQL
 - Utilized in storing user and card data

+Bootstrap
+- Used in conjunction with custom styling to create a trading card frame to display the generated card

 ## To-Do
 - Implement Async jobs to prevent loading screen lockdown